lucacav/foc/README.md

 # Foundations of Cybersecurity

-This is the public repository for the "Foundations of Cybersecurity" course held at University of Pavia - Department of Electrical, Computer and Biomedical Engineering.
+This is the repository for the "Foundations of Cybersecurity" course held at University of Pavia - Department of Electrical, Computer and Biomedical Engineering.

 ----